hruday-HMS69/SOC-platform/README.md

         └── alert.rs
 ```

-Handlers stay thin - they parse the request, call into `db` or `detection`, and shape the response.
+Handlers stay thin,they parse the request, call into `db` or `detection`, and shape the response.
 The rule logic in `detection/rules.rs` doesn't know anything about HTTP, which is what let me unit test it without spinning up a server or a database (for the rules that don't need one).

 Request flow for log ingestion: